In your study of microphones, you may have come across “measurement microphones.” However, all microphones are effectively instruments of measurement.

 Therefore, it’s not really easy to get an exact measurement reading of sound pressure with a microphone.

-In order to measure dB SPL with a microphone, then, we would need a voltmeter at the mic’s output.
+To measure dB SPL with a microphone, we would need a voltmeter at the mic’s output.
 But we would still have the problem of relying on a sensitivity rating at a specific frequency.

 So even though microphones measure sound pressure, they are not the greatest instruments to measure dB SPL.
 This comes down to the all-encompassing term “colouration.”